Key Takeaway

 - Daily/Regular Logs: Keep a simple journal or log noting the frequency and severity of specific PTSD symptoms (e.g., nightmares, flashbacks, panic attacks, avoidance behaviors, hypervigilance, mood changes).
 Note dates and triggers if possible.

-- Impact Notes: Crucially, document how these symptoms affect your life.
+- Impact Notes: Document how these symptoms affect your functional capacity.
 Examples: “Avoided crowded grocery store due to anxiety,” “Had difficulty concentrating at work after a poor night’s sleep due to nightmares,” “Irritability led to argument with spouse.”

 - Gathering Comprehensive Medical Evidence: